 Apollo was admitted to the hospital on April 23, 2012, for five days of testing.
 After an upper GI, swallow study, CT scan, rigid bronchoscopy and flexible bronchoscopy we finally had some answers.

-Apollo was diagnosed with laryngomalacia both tracheomalacia (floppy larynx and trachea).
-His trachea has been crushed by his double aortic arch, and will never be normal.
+Apollo was diagnosed with laryngomalacia both tracheomalacia (floppy larynx and trachea) during his bronchoscopies.
+His trachea had been crushed by his double aortic arch, and would never be normal.
 Instead of being round it is more “C” shaped.

-The black you see is his esophagus.
+The black you see in this image is Apollo’s esophagus.
 It should hang more or less straight down.
 Instead, you can see the compression caused by the misplaced artery.
 Every bit of food has to be forced past that compression.

 Apollo Gets a G-Tube